Paul Winterton

-Winterton was the Labour candidate for Canterbury in the 1931 United Kingdom general election, and for Mitcham in the 1935 United Kingdom general election.
+Winterton was the Labour candidate for Canterbury in the 1931 general election, and for Mitcham in the 1935 general election.

 After the war Winterton became an author of crime and mystery fiction full-time.
+In 1952 he was elected to the Detection Club at the same time as Eric Ambler.
 He was a founder-member of the Crime Writers' Association during 1953 and, with Elizabeth Ferrars, its first joint secretary.

 Inspector James was his protagonist for the Roger Bax books.
 Hugh Curtis was his protagonist for the Paul Somers books.

 Winterton was married and had two sons and two daughters.